-I have published 20 books, a number of which have either won or been shortlisted for major national or international prizes.
+I am the author of 24 books a number of which have either won or been shortlisted for major national or international prizes.

 Rethinking Body Language

-Out March 2016.
-Challenging all of our old assumptions about the subject, Rethinking Body Language builds on the most recent cutting-edge research to offer a new theoretical perspective on this subject that will transform the way we look at other people.
+Challenging all of our old assumptions about the subject, Rethinking Body Language builds on the most recent cutting-edge research to offer a new theoretical perspective on this subject that will transform the way we look at other people

 Our Racist Heart?
 An Exploration of Unconscious Prejudice in Everyday Life